-Companies that could get affected by GDPR
+Companies that Could Get Affected by GDPR

 Any company that executes or stores personal information of the EU citizens within the European Union states ought to abide by the General Data Protection Regulations.
 Even if the company or the business is out of the EU states but holds the data of EU citizens must follow the GDPR.
 The precise standards are:

-- Must have presence in European Union.
+- Must have a presence in the European Union.

-- Any business with minimum 250 employees.
+- Any business with a minimum of 250 employees.

-The General Data Protection Regulations also implies that the companies cannot legally process an individual data unless one of these conditions are met:
+The General Data Protection Regulations also implies that the companies cannot legally process individual data unless one of these conditions are met:

 – Seek approval of the data subject.